kiraio-moe/Schale-Archive/README.md

 - Find asset bundle file `.bundle` then extract it using [Asset Studio](https://github.com/Perfare/AssetStudio/releases "Asset Studio").
 - How to extract the asset bundle?
 You search that on the internet.

-## Notes

-- If you change the character image (`.png`) name, don't forget to also rename the other files.
-  Then open and edit `.atlas` file, on the second line change the name to the current character image `.png`.

 ## Contribute

-Any contibutions is warmly welcome~ What can you do?
+Any contibutions is warmly welcome!
+What can you do?

 - Add missing characters.
-- Fix character name.
+- Track character name.
-- Add other assets related to Live 2D assets.
+- Add other assets related to the Live 2D assets.

 ## Huge Thanks